-Cats and hairballs go together like wine and cheese… That doesn’t sound too appealing, does it!?
-Hairballs are part of your cat’s natural grooming process and they should treated at least once every 2 months.
+Hairballs are part of your cat’s natural grooming process and on average are coughed up at least once every 2 months.
 This all depends on the cat’s age, size, fur length, and general cleaning habits.
 A strong digestive system with a good diet will result in fewer hairballs as well.
 On occasion, some cats may end up with a hairball that is seemingly stuck.
 For any kitty parent, this can be scary!

 Where Do Hairballs Come From?

 When a cat grooms itself, the hair goes directly into the digestive tract.
 There, most of the hair should be dissolved and eliminated through your cat’s poo.
 The hair that remains has to come out by other means.
 When your cat “coughs up” a hairball, it is actually puking out the hair.
 Many people believe the hair goes to the lungs or some sort of “sack” when it actually goes to the stomach and intestines.

 A number of factors can play a role in a cat having trouble passing hairballs.
 Blockage can be a result of stress, poor digestion, bad diet, junk foods, excessive grooming, low levels of acid in the stomach and general illnesses.

 How Do I Know If One Is Stuck?

 Most cats experience a hairball being stuck at some point in their 9 lives.
 This can cause blockage in one or sometimes both ends.
 The result is usually constipation, excessive thirst, and vomiting.
 Below are signs your cat may have a hairball stuck somewhere: